kujungmul/Gbokeh/README.md

 1. Install R on ubuntu.
+  - [in terminal]
-  - sudo apt-get install r-base
+  - sudo apt-get install r-base-core

-2.
+2. Install igraph on R
+  - [in terminal]
+  - R
+  - install.packages("igraph")